nmwsharp/polyscope-docs/py/source/installing/index.md

 ## Building from source

 If a pre-compiled wheel is not available, the setup scripts (either run automatically via `pip` or manually with `setup.py`) will need to compile the underlying C++ library.
 Your system must have a suitable C++ compiler available to build Polyscope, as well as build tools like CMake installed.
-See the main Polyscope C++ repository for more details about compiling.
+The [Polyscope C++ repository](https://polyscope.run/building/) has a few more details about compiling.
 Polyscope is a 3D graphics program, so it may be difficult to build on servers without graphics support, or extremely old machines.
-In particular, OpenGL 3.3 is a hard requirement.
+In particular, OpenGL >= `3.3 core` is a strict requirement.

 ## Development builds